Skip to main content

 3. Verify that space allocation is enabled on the host OS.

-Note Some host configurations, ESX in particular, can automatically recognize the setting change and do not require user intervention.
+Note Some host configurations, including some versions of VMware ESXi, can automatically recognize the setting change and do not require user intervention.
 Other configurations might require a device rescan.
 Some filesystems and volume managers might require additional specific settings to enable space reclamation using SCSI UNMAP.
 Remounting of filesystems or a full OS reboot might be required.
-Consult the documentation for your specific OS for guidance.
+Consult the documentation for your specific host for guidance.